syncfusion-content/wpf-docs/wpf/DockingManager/MDI-TDI-functionalities.md

 ## TDI Header Renaming Support

-To enable the functionality of editing the TDI document header when you double click the document header at runtime, set the property `EnableDocumentTabHeaderEdit` of the DockingManager as `True`.
+To enable the functionality of editing the TDI document header when you double click on document header at runtime, set the property `EnableDocumentTabHeaderEdit` of the DockingManager as `True`.
 By default, its value is `False`.

 {% highlight xaml %}